 At Emory, learning is clearly what we are all about.
 We are a highly-selective university with stellar faculty and high-achieving students.
 But more than that, we are a community of vibrant thinkers, engaged students, and courageous learners.
 We are looking to challenge one another to be the best that we can be, and we are looking for students who will make a positive contribution to this dynamic community that we consider family.

 Which campus is best for you?Much of the college search process is about finding a school where you feel like you can be a part of the community, be successful academically, and make friends.
 At Emory University, we have two distinct environments – starting points – for an Emory education.
-Emory College in Atlanta and Oxford College in Covington (45 minutes east of Atlanta).
+Emory College of Arts and Sciences in Atlanta, Georgiaand Oxford College (45 minutes east of Atlanta).

-Emory College in Atlanta is a true fit for a student who values academic independence and the resources of one of the largest cities in the country.
+Emory College of Arts and Sciences is a true fit for a student who values academic independence and the resources of one of the largest cities in the country.
+At Emory College, you will find a transformative liberal arts experience backed by the resources and opportunities of a world-class research university.
+Classes are taught by professors who are both leading scholars in their fields and exceptional teachers.
+Learning is enriched by a student body that comes to Emory from all around the globe.
 A student's academics and life outside of class are enhanced by hands-on industry access and internship opportunities.

 Oxford College is ideal for a student who seeks an intimate campus and early opportunities for leadership.
-Because the campus is comprised of only freshmen and sophomores, everything happening on campus with clubs and activities led by – YOU.
-Oxford students also benefit from smaller classes, more personal interaction between students and professors, and extensive opportunities to get involved, all of which lay the foundation for the specialized work they do when they continue as juniors at Emory's Atlanta campus.
+Because the campus is comprised of only freshmen and sophomores, everything happening on campus with clubs and activities is led by – YOU.
+One of the hallmarks of Oxford is the opportunity for experiential learning.
+With smaller class sizes, interactions with your professors are the norm, not the exception.
+Faculty know students learn by doing, so they incorporate meaningful opportunities to combine knowledge with hands-on experience.
+All of these opportunities lay the foundation for the specialized work Oxford students do when they continue as juniors at Emory's Atlanta campus.